nextmetaphor/yaml-graph/README.md

 * Local [make](https://www.gnu.org/software/make/) installation: a `makefile` is used to co-ordinate the activities listed above

 ### Building
-`yaml-graph` is compiled and packaged into a Docker container, complete with a [neo4j](https://neo4j.com) installation for ease as follows:
+`yaml-graph` is compiled and packaged into a Docker container, complete with a [neo4j community edition database](https://neo4j.com) installation for ease as follows:
 ```bash
 # clone the yaml-graph repository
 $ git clone git@github.com:nextmetaphor/yaml-graph.git